AbuArida72/portfolio/README.md

 # Deployment

-The website is launched and hosted on AWS Amplify and was configured with AWS Route 53 under a custom domain [abuarida.com](https://www.abuarida.com/).
+The website is hosted on AWS Amplify and was configured with AWS Route 53 under a custom domain [abuarida.com](https://www.abuarida.com/).

 # Contributing